Landixbtw/weather_cli/README.md

 <!---->
 ##  Using the weather cli

-After building the programm, you can just execute ./weather_cli with no options to get a usage screen.
+After building the program, you can just execute ./weather_cli with no options to get a usage screen.
 That looks something like this.

 ```